Miyuki Ueta

-Miyuki Ueta (上田 美由紀, Ueta Miyuki) was a Japanese murderer and suspected serial killer, convicted of two murders in Tottori and possibly responsible for four others, starting from 2004 and lasting until October 2009.
+Miyuki Ueta (上田 美由紀, Ueta Miyuki) was a Japanese murderer and suspected serial killer, convicted of two murders in the Tottori suspicious death series case between May 2004 and October 2009.

 Case summary

-On November 2, 2009, Ueta, a snack hostess, was arrested for defrauding a woman of 1.26 million yen.
+On 2 November 2009, Ueta, a snack hostess, was arrested for defrauding a woman of 1.26 million yen.
 After some further investigations, authorities noticed that all of the men she dated died under suspicious circumstances.
 Soon after, the deaths were carefully examined.

 In January 2010, Ueta was arrested for robbery and murder of two of her dates.